-Additionally, where the equity-to-assets ratio of the company is equal or superior to the equity-to-assets ratio of the accounting consolidated group to which the company belongs, 75% of the net financial expenses exceeding the 30% or €3 million thresholds may still be deducted.
+Additionally, where the equity-to-assets ratio of the company is equal or greater than the equity-to-assets ratio of the consolidated accounting group to which the company belongs, 75% of the net financial expenses exceeding the 30% or €3 million thresholds may still be deducted.
+This 75% allowance also applies to standalone entities that do not belong to an accounting consolidation, that do not maintain establishments abroad no related entities.